desoleio/collector-backend/cloudformation-template/README.md

 # Cloudformation template for Desole back-end deployment

-This repository contains a Cloudformation template to deploy the Desole back-end (event collector and standard processing applications) into your AWS account.
+This directory contains a Cloudformation template for the Desole back-end (event collector and standard processing applications).
+Use this source code to create your own custom bundle for Desole backend.

+To deploy using a ready-made template, check out the parent directory [README.md](../README.md)

 ## Prerequisites